 We cover pricing and negotiating, contracts and invoices, copyright, insurance, and releases.
 Then there’s marketing: social media, blogs, websites, and how to find and reach clients.
 We’ll talk about technical issues like color management and digital workflow, all designed to speed your work, keep it safe, and keep you sane.

 Soft skills, business knowledge, and technical skills are what creative entrepreneurs need to be successful.
 Every specialty has its own requirements, and we’ll break them down to four main types: commercial, editorial, retail, and fine art.

 One of the important things we talk about is figuring how clients think: if you don’t know what they need, you can’t give them what they want.

-Everyone who attends gets seventeen pages of resources, including links to free and paid software, useful blogs and websites, continuing learning, and business books and publications.
+Everyone who attends gets eighteen pages of resources, including links to free and paid software, useful blogs and websites, continuing learning, and business books and publications.
 You also get sample contracts, releases, and spreadsheets for taxes.

 A few specifics: